Roman Catholic Diocese of Marquette: Sex abuse

-In 1987, Reverend Terrence Healy, pastor of St. John Church near Hartland, was charged with second-degree criminal sexual conduct, based on accusations from a 15-year-old boy.
-Healy was convicted and sentenced to four-and-a-half years in prison.
-He was laicized in 1992 by the Vatican.
+In 1987, Terrence Healy, pastor of St. John Church near Hartland, was charged with second-degree criminal sexual conduct, based on accusations from a 15-year-old boy.
+Healy was convicted and sentenced to four-and-a-half years in prison and was laicized in 1992.

-In 2002, Bishop Garland confronted Reverend Raymond Hoefgen with allegations from two sisters.
+In 2002, Bishop Garland confronted another priest, Raymond Hoefgen, with allegations from two sisters.
 The women said that Hoefgen had fondled them during the 1960s when they were eight or nine years old during play wrestling at the children's home.
 Hoefgen admitted his guilt and was placed under senior priest status with restrictions.
 The diocese offered to pay for counseling for the victims.

 In January 2020, Michigan Attorney General Dana Nessel charged former priest Gary Jacobs with eight counts of first-degree criminal sexual conduct and two counts of second-degree criminal sexual conduct.
-The investigation showed that in 1982 a priest in the diocese found Polaroid pictures of Jacobs having oral sex with a boy.
+The investigation showed that in 1982 a priest in the diocese found Polaroid pictures of Jacobs having oral sex with a minor.
 However, the priest did not report this to the diocese until 1988, when Jacobs was sent away for treatment of alcohol dependency.
-He never returned to ministry and was laicized by the Vatican in 2010.

-In two counties, Jacobs was accused of sexually molesting two teenagers and one child under age 13.
-In May 2021, Jacobs was convicted in Dickinson County in the first trial and pleaded guilty to charges in the second trial in Ontonagon County.
-He was sentenced to at least eight to 15 years in prison.
+He never returned to ministry and was laicized in 2010.
+Jacobs was later accused of sexually molesting two teenagers and one child under age 13.
+In May 2021, he was sentenced to at least eight years in prison.